The classic Italian recipe! Chicken Milanese is crispy but juicy, pan-fried to perfection. It makes an elegant meal with a salad in just 25 minutes.

 What Is Chicken Milanese?

-Milanesa (or milanese) translates to breaded.
+Milanesa (or milanese) translates to “in the style of Milan.”
 Typically, it refers to thin slices of meat that are dredged in flour and breadcrumbs, and then fried.
 Chicken Milanese, a breaded chicken cutlet, is Italy’s version of a schnitzel.
-As a matter of fact it has several cousins like Japanese chicken katsu, American chicken fried chicken, and Filipino carne frita.
+As a matter of fact, it has several cousins like Japanese chicken katsu, American chicken fried chicken, and Filipino carne frita.

 Traditionally, Milanese is made with veal in Italy and beef in Argentina.
-Substituting chicken cutlets results in a dish that’s not only tender and juicy but much more economical.
+Substituting chicken cutlets results in a dish that’s not only tender and juicy but much more economical in the United States.

 Making Chicken Milanese

-The chicken breasts are sliced in half and pounded thin like chicken cutlets like we do for this Easy Garlic Butter Chicken recipe.
-Then they are seasoned with salt and pepper, dredged in flour, eggs, and garlic-seasoned breadcrumbs.
+The chicken breasts are sliced in half and pounded thin like chicken cutlets, like we do for this Easy Garlic Butter Chicken recipe.
+Then they’re seasoned with salt and pepper, dredged in flour, eggs, and garlic-seasoned breadcrumbs.

-The cutlets get pan fried for about 7 minutes total, getting flipped halfway through.
-If you have a skillet large enough to hold all 4 cutlets without overlapping, you can easily have this meal on the table in about 20 minutes.
+The cutlets get pan-fried for about 7 minutes total, getting flipped halfway through.
+If you have a skillet large enough to hold all 4 cutlets without overlapping, you can easily have this meal on the table in about 20 minutes total.

 How To Serve Chicken Milanese

 A simple salad on the side is the perfect compliment to the dish.
 I like a little arugula salad with Parmesan cheese and cherry tomatoes.
 And the lemon wedges are a must in my opinion.
-A nice squeeze over the chicken adds a nice, bright flavor that works well with the seasoned, crispy breading.
+A nice squeeze over the chicken adds a bright flavor that cuts the richness of the pan-fried crispy breading.

 You can dress it up with a fried egg or a simple squeeze of lemon juice.
 You can add tomato sauce and mozzarella to turn it into chicken Parmesan.

 The recipe serves 4, but I generally make a double batch and use the leftovers to make my version of a milanesa sandwich for dinner the next night.
-I start with a baguette sliced in half, then place the chicken Milanese on the bottom half of the baguette, top it with a slice of ham and sprinkle grated Cheddar cheese over the ham.
-I broil the sandwiches until the cheese is nicely melted and serve with French fries.
-It’s a family favorite.
+I start with a baguette sliced in half, then place the chicken Milanese on the bottom half of the baguette, top it with a slice of ham and sprinkle shredded mozzarella cheese over the ham.
+I broil the sandwiches until the cheese is nicely melted.
+It’s a family favorite!

 More Chicken Breast Recipes